TIC4302/CourseSyllabus/README.md

 #### Grading 2 (Project and Group Peer-Review)

-- It is taken based on the final-term survey
+- It is taken based on the final-term survey using [Luminus system](https://luminus.nus.edu.sg)
-- It will be done during final presentation on **April 22nd 2021**
+- It will be done during final presentation and demonstration on **April 22nd 2021**
 - Every member of the group will give mark for other groups